 For an added treat why not top it with nutmeg and cinnamon.

-You could also warm the Nutella and milk in a pan.
+You could also warm the Nutella and milk in a pan and stir.

 Treat 2) Pancakes and Fried Apples